 Time Out says

-As lovely, mysterious and cosmic as horror movies get—maybe it’s better just to drop "horror" altogether—A Ghost Story marshals an eerie hush from the start.
-In its early scenes, we see a house, squarely situated behind a generous front lawn.
-Inside dwell two thirtyish marrieds, nameless throughout, played by Casey Affleck and Rooney Mara, well paired in scruffy intensity.
-From dribs and drabs of spare dialogue, we feel the slightest tension between them.
-Yet in the darkness of their bedroom, we feel a real connection.
-They kiss gently, shifting their bodies in sympathy, and the spooning session is of a piece with the movie’s skyward-tipping Terrence Malick–like grabs, composer Daniel Hart’s aching orchestral shimmers and fields of swirling stars.
+As lovely, mysterious and cosmic as horror movies get, 'A Ghost Story' is eerily quiet right from the start.
+In its early scenes, we see a house, sitting behind a front lawn.
+Inside it lives a thirtyish couple, nameless throughout, played by Casey Affleck and Rooney Mara.
+From dribs and drabs of dialogue, we feel a little tension, yet when the camera lingers over them in their bedroom, we feel a connection.
+They kiss gently, and the spooning session is of a piece with the movie’s skyward-tipping Terrence Malick–like shots, composer Daniel Hart’s aching orchestral shimmers, and fields of swirling stars.

 Cast and crew